stevejay/react-roving-tabindex/README.md

 This package opts to support dynamic enabling and unenabling.
 It also allows inputs to be nested as necessary within subcomponents and wrapper elements.
 It uses React Context to communicate between the managing group component and the nested inputs.

-This package does not support nesting one roving tabindex group inside another.
-I believe that this complicates keyboard navigation too much.

 ### When not to use this package

 This package is designed as a general solution for a roving tabindex in a toolbar or a smallish grid.
 If you need a roving tabindex in a very large grid or table (a few hundred cells or more) then you will likely be better served with a bespoke implementation.
 By not including any unnecessary flexibility that this package offers then you should create a more performant implementation.
 For example, you might not need to support the enabling and unenabling of tab stops.
 It also takes time to register the cells with the package, and there is an overhead to creating the row index mapping for a grid.

 ## Requirements

 This package has been written using the React Hooks API, so it is only usable with React version 16.8 onwards.
-It has peer dependencies of `react` and `react-dom`.
+It has peer dependencies of `react` and `react-dom`, and a single regular dependency of the [`warning`](https://www.npmjs.com/package/warning) package.

 ## Installation